Sophia’s Pantry CSA is accepting sign-ups for Season 1 of our 2025 CSA.

 The Share-a-Share Project

-The Share-a-Share project works in harmony with Sophia’s commitment to our core value of tithing of our produce.
+The Share-a-Share Project works in harmony with Sophia’s commitment to our core value of tithing of our produce.
 A portion of our tithe goes to the Colonial Heights Food Pantry.
 Tithing enables Sophia to partner in food justice work in areas both locally to our farm in Dinwiddie County and locally to the majority of our CSA customers in the greater Richmond area.

 Why become a Sophia’s Pantry CSA Partner?